ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/configurability/provide-values-to-configurable-variables.md

 1. Create a `Config.toml` file within your Ballerina project to specify the configurable values to comply with the [TOML syntax](#toml-syntax).
 By default, this will be used when a Ballerina program is executed using the `bal run` command.

-2. If you need to use another configuration file, you can specify it by providing its path via the `BAL_CONFIG_FILES` environment variable.
+2. If you need to use another configuration file, you can specify its path via the `BAL_CONFIG_FILES` environment variable.

 3. Ballerina also supports specifying multiple configuration files using this environment variable with the OS-specific separator.
 The file precedence order will be as specified in the environment variable.